Home Contents Index Member Center Download Collect! Users Help

 System Security

-To access system security functions, select System from the top menu bar and then select Rights from the drop-down choices.
+To access user setup menus, select System from the top menu bar and then select Rights from the drop-down choices.

 Click to view details.